BuzzteeBear/OpenXR-MotionCompensation/docs/README.md

 - in order for the adjusted position to persist for upcoming sessions, save the configuration.

 ## Running your application
-1. make sure your using OpenXR as runtime in the application you wish to use motion compensation in
+1. make sure your using OpenXR as runtime in the application you wish to use motion compensation with
 2. start application
 3. center the in-app view
 4. activate the motion controller you configured and mount it on your motion rig